thomst/timeparser/README.rst

 timeparser
 ==========

-A python-module to parse strings to time-, date-, datetime- or timedelta-objects.
+Parse strings to objects of :mod:`datetime`.

-Which formats are accepted is configurable.
+This module intends to make string-parsing to :mod:`datetime`-objects as easy as possible while allowing a fine configuration about which kind of formats are supported.

 Latest Version